1987 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 1987-S DCAM Quarter

-John Flanagan was an engraver responsible for the Washington quarter design.
 The 1987 quarters were minted at three facilities: Philadelphia (P), Denver (D), and San Francisco (S).
-The San Francisco mint produced only proof coins with the distinctive DCAM (Deep Cameo) finish for collectors.
+San Francisco produced only proof coins with the distinctive DCAM (Deep Cameo) finish — a special high-contrast look created using specially prepared dies and planchets.

 The Obverse of the 1987 Quarter